Henrik-Bruun/PowerShell-Get-MACvendor/README.md

   Vendor       :
   Errormsg     : Wrong input, Input length needs to be 6 to 12 characters long + separators .-:
   ErrorDetail  : Wrong input
-  ErrorMessage : Input length needs to be 6 to 12 characters long + separators .-:
+  ErrorMessage : Input length needs to be 6 to 12 characters long + separator